ukparliament/weeknotes.data-search/2018/03/index.md

 ### [More than 11, it's 37](https://www.youtube.com/watch?v=u3ZvO4pcTHs)

 Wednesday was [dator day 37](https://twitter.com/dasbarrett/status/953681955475869696).
 Unlike some previous dator days it was not a "punishing hell-ride".
 Though some of the prioritisation work was a little improvised.
 And interruptions came thick and fast.
-Still, some thing were agreed:
+Still, some things were agreed:

 * Dator days will henceforth be numbered according to [bingo best practice](https://www.winkbingo.com/online-bingo/bingo-calls).
 At least until we run out of bingo.